dmulyalin/template-text-renderer/docs/source/Tutorials/Using TTR with Excel tables.rst

 Next Steps
 **********

-Data and templates does not have to be defined inside of the same Excel document, in fact it is better to keep them separate.
-For example we move templates to ``templates.xlsx`` spreadsheet we can use this command to generate results::
+Data and templates does not have to be defined inside the same Excel document, in fact it is better to keep them separate.
+For example, if we move templates to ``templates.xlsx`` spreadsheet we can use this command to generate results::

     ttr -d table_ttr_with_excel_tutorial.xlsx -t templates.xlsx